shader-slang/shader-slang.github.io/docs/reflection-api.md

 > ======================================================

-## How to actually bind with Shader Cursor
+## How to Actually Bind with Shader Cursor

 ### Why Shader Cursors?